SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.Categories/Documentation/Advanced Topics.md

 **Category:**
 - Name is required
 - Scope is required
-- If ParentCategory is set, RootCategory must also be set
 - Category names must be unique within the same parent

 **Category Item:**